PeterCamilleri/CX16/new/README.md

 ### Compatibility

-Here's a common myth: "The 65C02 is a fully pin compatible, drop-in replacement for the 6502".
+Here's a common myth: "The W65C02S is a fully pin compatible, drop-in replacement for the MOS 6502".
 Here's a look at some device pin-outs with differences highlighted in bold:

 ![Pinouts](./pinout.png)